exercism/go/concepts/runes/introduction.md

 // Index: 7	Character: o		Code Point: U+006F
 ```

 Since runes can be stored as 1, 2, 3, or 4 bytes, the length of a string may not always equal the number of characters in the string.
-Use the builtin `len` functiont to get the length of a string in bytes and the `utf8.RuneCountInString` function to get the number of runes in a string:
+Use the builtin `len` function to get the length of a string in bytes and the `utf8.RuneCountInString` function to get the number of runes in a string:

 ```go
 myString := "❗hello"